 Sagrada Familia Exterior

-Architecture buffs will enjoy “The World of Gaudi with Architect”, a Cruise Global, Connect LocalSM shore excursions tour which includes an interior visit to the Sagrada Familia, and several other of Gaudi’s most famous works.
+Architecture buffs will enjoy “The World of Gaudi with Architect”, a Azamara Shore Excursions tour which includes an interior visit to the Sagrada Familia, and several other of Gaudi’s most famous works.
 Helpful commentary from a knowledgeable architect will help shed new light on one of the world’s most famous visionaries.
 This tour is a great option for those wishing to see the inside of the gorgeous basilica, as advance tickets are required.

 Sagrada Familia Interior